charlesxjyang/ebike-library-rva/content/rebates/index.md

 </p>

 The rebate program will last until funding runs out or until the November 2024 Richmond City Council elections, whichever comes first.
 If you want to see more e-bike rebates for RVA residents, [tell Richmond city council and mayor by emailing them](https://www.rva.gov/richmond-city-council/council-contacts)!
-You can also support the recently introduced [Virginia state-wide E-bike rebate bill (HB 748)](https://lis.virginia.gov/cgi-bin/legp604.exe?ses=241&typ=bil&val=hb748) by telling your state house representative and state senator!
-Another way to show your support is to sign this petition by the [Virginia Biking Federation](https://p2a.co/ylMvPwL).

 ### How it works